-When an elected official is required to represent the City in a specific communications effort, the Mayor will serve as the official spokesperson for the City Council and the City of Sierra Vista as coordinated through Marketing & Communications, the Public Affairs Office.
+When an elected official is required to represent the City in a specific communications effort, the Mayor will serve as the official spokesperson for the City Council and the City of Sierra Vista as coordinated through Marketing & Communications.
 If the Mayor is unavailable, the Mayor Pro Tem may serve or designate another Council Member to represent the City.
-The elected spokesperson will be provided with briefing materials by the City Manager, Assistant City Manager or Marketing &
+The elected spokesperson will be provided with briefing materials by the City Manager, Assistant City Manager or Marketing & Communications Staff prior to communicating with the media.